 1. Accessing and updating data

-If you believe that any information we hold about you is incorrect or incomplete or you have any comments, queries or requests relating to our use of your personal information, you should write without delay to the Compliance Officer.
+If you believe that any information we hold about you is incorrect or incomplete or you have any comments, queries or requests relating to our use of your personal information, you should write without delay to the Compliance Team.
 Any information which is found to be incorrect will be promptly corrected.

-2. Information that we collect about you
+2. Information that we collect and use about you

 We may obtain personal information about you when you use this site.
 If you make enquiries regarding our services or careers with us you will be asked to enter personal information including, but without limitation, your name and contact details.